ChromeUniverse/Personal-website/public/posts/prism-testing.md

 }
 ```

 Finally, I'm going to try out some Javascript.
-This is a Fibonacci sequence program in JS:
+This is the classic memoized Fibonacci sequence program in JS:

 ```js
 var fibList = [];